PointCloudLibrary/pcl/doc/tutorials/content/pcl_vcpkg_windows.rst

 .. note::
-  This will build executables 2 times in release mode, as default host triplet is x64-windows in various executables, but we use x86 by default.
-So to fix it you can provide default host-triplet same as default triplet.
+  This will build executables 2 times in release mode, as default host triplet is x64-windows on most modern PC systems, but vcpkg install x86 by default.
+So to fix it you can set host-triplet same as default triplet.

-    ./vckpgk install pcl --host-triplet -x86
+    ./vckpgk install pcl --host-triplet x86-windows

   Or, you can use same custom triplet for both --triplet and --host-triplet